okta/okta-aws-cli/README.md

 app has more stringent assurance requirements than the OIDC app a `400 Bad Request` API error is likely to occur.

+Note: In authentication policy rule of AWS Federation app, **Device State** must be set to **Any** for using Okta AWS CLI.
+Other options are not supported at this time.

 ## Operation